Aztra massacre

 The Aztra massacre was a massacre of workers perpetrated by the National Police of Ecuador on October 18, 1977, at the Aztra ingenio, located in the La Troncal Canton, Cañar Province.
-The massacre left more than a hundred workers killed, mostly indigenous, and occurred after the ingenio workers started a strike to demand better wages.
+The massacre left more than a hundred workers killed, mostly Indigenous, and occurred after the Indigenous workers started a strike to demand better wages.

 Those responsible for the massacre were never tried and the events went unpunished.

 The massacre was the main motivator for the creation of the Ecumenical Commission for Human Rights.
 The events surrounding it were also brought to the theater in 2016 in the play Tazas rosas de té, written by the Ecuadorian playwright Gabriela Ponce Padilla as a way of rescuing the memory of the victims of the massacre.

 Background

 During the years prior to the massacre, the dictatorship of the Supreme Council of Government initiated a series of reforms against the unions and against various workers' demands.
 Among them, a national security law was passed. declaring strikes illegal and equating them with subversive movements.
 The Ecuadorian Confederation of Unitary Workers' Classist Organizations was declared illegal, and leaders of the National Union of Educators and the Federation of Secondary Students of Ecuador. were imprisoned.

 In 1976, workers at the Aztra ingenio, a 90% state-owned sugar plantation, succeeded in having a clause included in their collective contract stating that they would receive 20% of any increase in the price of sugar.
 After the military dictatorship announced the increase in the quintal of sugar from 220 to 300 sucres, a decree was issued in September 1977 that unilaterally eliminated the clause that gave workers a share of the profits of the increase.

 During the first hours of October 18, 1977, about 2,000 workers went on strike and occupied the ingenio facilities as a way of demanding payment of the corresponding proportional amount for the increase in the price of sugar.
 Throughout the day the wives and children of the workers joined in, who came to the ingenio to bring food to the strikers.